Water supply and sanitation in Nigeria: Oyo

-Ibadan

 Erelu Dam which was commissioned in 1963 is the major source of water supply to residents of Oyo and its environs and has the capacity to provide 7.5 million litres of water per day and also has the reservoir capacity of 10cm3.
 However, there are three water supply projects in Ibadan: Eleyele Water Works, Asejire Water Works and Osegere Water Works.
 Lack of water supply, burst pipes are among the challenges faced by residents of Oyo State as regards water supplies.
 Urban areas of Oyo state are supplied water by the Oyo State Water Corporation.